 Tech news site The Information recently posted an article, claiming that Facebook is looking to expand its reach into the video game market.
 One result of this effort is more AAA titles on the Oculus VR systems – starting with Assassin’s Creed and Splinter Cell VR games.

-According to “two people familiar with the matter,” Facebook is working with Ubisoft to bring two of her titles – Assassin’s Creed and Splinter Cell to virtual reality.
-While we don’t know the scope and size of these two new games, the article did mention them as VR version rather than VR experiences.
+According to “two people familiar with the matter,” Facebook is working with Ubisoft to bring two of her titles – Assassin’s Creed and Splinter Cell – to virtual reality.
+While we don’t know the scope and size of these two new games, the article did refer to them as VR versions rather than VR experiences.

 Ubisoft has published a couple of VR titles over the years, most of them are a “virtual reality experience” or games that stand on their own, as opposed to installments that are part of a franchise.
 For example, two Assassin’s Creed VR experiences, both with an escape room vibe, are only available to the public in select venues around the world, rather than in stores.